UmaMuthukrishnan/pos-integration-api/csharp/README.md

 * REST layer is prepared to use virtual pos integrations.
 * Unit tests are written for completed integrations.

 #### What to do:

-1 - Integration of the “fetchRedirectionUrl” function in the “PaypalPosService” class of PayPal payment method must be completed by you.
-Fields in the “RedirectUrlRequest” data model are filled in.
-An HTTP POST request is sent to “https://www.adyen.com/api/v1/sofort/redirection/url”. “url”, “rawBody” fields are included in the response.
+1 - You are responsible to implement TyBankPosService as explained below on the 1.1 and 1.2;

-2 - The “refund” function in TyBank’s “TyBankPosService” class must be completed by you.
+- 1.1 - The “refund” function in TyBank’s “TyBankPosService” class must be completed by you.
 For the “refund” transaction, fields in the “RefundRequest” data model are filled in.
 An HTTP POST request should be sent to “https://www.tybank.com/pos/api/v1/tybank/refund”.
 Model the response with “TyBankRefundResponse”.
 Fields in the class are as follows: “response”, “errorCode”, “message”.

-3 - The “auth” function in TyBank’s “TyBankPosService” class must be completed by you.
+- 1.2 - The “auth” function in TyBank’s “TyBankPosService” class must be completed by you.
 For the “auth” transaction, fields in the “AuthRequest” data model are filled in.
 An HTTP POST request should be sent to “https://www.tybank.com/pos/api/v1/tybank/auth”.
 Model the response with “TyBankAuthResponse”.
 Fields in the class are as follows: “response”, “authCode”, “transactionId”, “errMsg”.

-4 - You are expected to take any and all refactoring actions for SOLID, Clean Code, OOP principles, including pre-written codes in the project.
+2 - You are expected to take any and all refactoring actions for SOLID, Clean Code, OOP principles, including pre-written codes in the project.

-5 - You need to write unit tests for upcoming integrations in the project.
+3 - You need to write unit tests for upcoming integrations in the project.